 Now that you know how to build Mixolydian, take a look at how you can apply this important scale to a guitar soloing situation.

-The Mixolydian scale can be used to solo over a number of chords in the dominant family.
+Mixolydian is be used to solo over a number of chords in the dominant family.

 These chords include:

-These dominant family chords are all built from Mixolydian, and therefore the Mixolydian scale can be used to solo over these chords.
+These dominant family chords are all built from Mixolydian, and therefore Mixolydian can be used to solo over these chords.

 Here’s an example of a Mixolydian fingering and three chords derived from that scale to see how the two relate on paper and the fretboard.